Scikous/chrome-bookmark-manager/README.md

 - Add bookmark(s) to selected folder (works on single and multiple highlighted tabs)
 - Delete bookmark(s) from selected folder (^ same)
 - Choose default folder for bookmarks to be saved to (persistent)
+- Search for bookmark based on keyword in selected folder
+- Open a selected bookmark
 - Keyboard shortcut for adding to default bookmark folder
 - Keyboard shortcut for deleting current bookmark from default folder, and subsequent presses delete from other location(s)